baihuqian/baihuqian.github.io/_posts/leetcode/2018-05-23-combination-sum.md

 For more information on backtracking, see [this note](http://jeffe.cs.illinois.edu/teaching/algorithms/notes/03-backtracking.pdf).

 Python objects are passed by reference.
 Thus, to make a copy of a list when a solution is found, use `list(a_list)` or `a_list[:]` to copy a new reference before adding to the result set.
+Or create a new list for every recursion with `progress + [c]`.

 ```python
 class Solution: